nuiva/Mangadex-filter/README.md

 1. Go to the series' page and click *Unfilter* next to the title.

 2. Click *Mangadex filter* at the upper right corner of the [frontpage](https://mangadex.org/) and then click *List cache*.
 Click on a row to toggle filter.
 Green means not filtered, yellow is filtered by tag, red means manually filtered.

-### Scope

-This script only affects the latest updates view on the [frontpage](https://mangadex.org/) and the [updates page](https://mangadex.org/updates).
-Top chapters lists, follows, searches and other lists are not filtered.

-Note that there is a 600 requests/10min limit on some Mangadex pages, and this script requests every manga that you have seen **for the first time**.
-Hence, refreshing all recent updates pages right after installation is not recommended, though no bans have been received yet.